bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 <!-- ... -->
 ```

-If you’re using [Stencil CLI](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil) and editing theme files locally, push and apply your changes before proceeding to the next step.
+If you are using [Stencil CLI](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil) and editing theme files locally, push and apply your changes before proceeding to the next step.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">